-HB1499, if passed, would direct the Arkansas Economic Development Commission to conduct a study that would assess the feasibility of building a spaceport using recommendations given in the Arkansas Council on Future Mobility's report in Dec.
+Act 477 directs the Arkansas Economic Development Commission to conduct a study that would assess the feasibility of building a spaceport using recommendations given in the Arkansas Council on Future Mobility's report in Dec.
 2022.

 Other parts of the study would have to look into the type of technology needed and how much it'd cost, the economic impact, and workforce requirements.

-If it does get signed, the feasibility study is to be completed no later than Jan.
+The feasibility study is to be completed no later than Jan.
 1, 2024.